Visualize Colors

 Complete Customization

 One possibility creates a palette color-by-color.
-Enter multiple colors, applying getColors() to experiment with different color combinations to choose the palette.
+Enter multiple colors, then use getColors() to experiment with different color combinations and choose the palette.
 One inspiration for creating your custom palette is working with complementary colors or other related color patterns.

-For given color, the color on the opposite side of the color wheel.
+For a given color, the color on the opposite side of the color wheel.

-Complementary colors paired together often form pleasing combinations for graphic design and data visualization.
-Many free online sources are available from which to choose these complementary and other related colors, here from canva.com, illustrated in Figure 15.
+Complementary colors, when paired, often form pleasing combinations in graphic design and data visualization.
+Many free online sources are available from which to choose complementary and related colors; here are some from canva.com, illustrated in Figure 15.

 Figure 15: Color wheel to derive complementary and other related colors, here from canva.com.